AjkayAlan/ansible-rpi-docker-homelab-alan/README.md

 This has only been tested on Ubuntu 24.
 Other Ubuntu versions may work (try at your own risk!).
 Other distros are not supported.

+## Before Running

+Adguard is setup to only use standard port 53.
+If you plan to do more stuff like DNS-over-HTTPS, you will need to edit the role to pass the proper ports

 ## Running

 SSH into the server as your root user, clone the repo, then install the dependencies: